These children had covid-19. Now, they have long-haul symptoms.

 Truong from Intermountain Primary Children’s, and Jane Newburger, a pediatric cardiologist at Boston Children’s, are teaming up to lead a 32-center study that will follow MIS-C patients for five years.
 Newburger said that while many children return to earlier activity levels, others — mostly preteens and teens — suffer from challenges.

 Some experience difficulty with thinking, remembering, processing new information or paying attention.
-Others report what is known as orthostatic intolerance, meaning they might develop worsening symptoms when they change positions, such as sitting up or standing down.
+Others report what is known as orthostatic intolerance, meaning they might develop worsening symptoms when they change positions, such as sitting down or standing up.

 “Some kids even wake up feeling tired,” Newburger said.